 This way, companies position themselves as purpose-led brands in a new market paradigm where people are increasingly basing their purchases on what brands say and stand for.
 According to an Accenture report, 62% of consumers are attracted to buying a product when a brand has “ethical values and demonstrates authenticity in everything it does.”

-Caring for the environment and the hair: beyond thick fiber hair
+Caring for the environment and hair health: beyond thick fiber hair

 However, it’s essential to also link these treatments with wider sustainable and ethical trends that are increasingly driving demand and becoming key brand differentiators.
 This combination will bring sustained growth in the years to come.
 As with inclusivity, consumers are increasingly aware of how sustainable a product is including all possible actions undertaken by brands for sustainability: from minimizing packaging to where raw materials and ingredients come from and how they are extracted.
 As the Accenture report mentioned above claims, 62% of respondents are more likely to buy a product if they perceive a brand believes “in reducing plastics and improving the environment.”